axelarnetwork/axelar-gmp-sdk-solidity/DESIGN.md

 - **Cancel TimeLock Proposal**: Again, similar to Interchain Governance, it cancels an existing governance proposal.

-- **Approve Multisig Proposal**: Enables multisig proposal approval, setting the approval status of the proposal to true and signaling successful approval via a `MultisigApproved` event.
+- **Approve Multisig Proposal**: This function enables multisig proposal approval by setting the proposal's approval status to true.
+It resets any previous voting and signals successful approval via a MultisigApproved event.

 - **Cancel Multisig Approval**: Cancels an approved multisig proposal, setting the approval status of the proposal to false and indicating successful cancellation through a `MultisigCancelled` event.

 ### Secure Execution of Multisig Proposals

-Upon receiving the necessary number of signatory approvals, a multisig proposal becomes eligible for execution.
-Before execution, the contract verifies the proposal's approval status; if the approval status is false, the transaction is reverted.
-Following successful execution, the proposal's approval status is reset, and a `MultisigExecuted` event is emitted.
+Each time a new multisig proposal receives approval from governance, the multisig voting count is reset to 0.
+This ensures that any previous votes on similar proposals will not affect the new proposal.
+When a multisig proposal gathers the required number of signatory approvals, it becomes ready for execution.
+Before execution, the contract verifies the proposal's approval status.
+If the status is set to false, the transaction is reverted.
+Once executed successfully, the approval status of the proposal is reset, and a MultisigExecuted event gets emitted.